ncagle/DNS-over-HTTPS/curl-tool-master-client.md

     done
 ~~~

+## Challenges

+Cookies - make sure they're "scoped" and shared identically when using the master as they would normally be.

+## Controls

+Master should have an inactivity timeout?

+    curl --master-min 7                # start if needed, 7 min timeout
+    curl --master-min 10 <transfer>    # start if needed, 10 min timeout
+    curl --master-sec 300 <transfer>   # like above, better for testing!

+Explicit stop command?

+    curl --master-stop             # stops a running master
+    curl --master-stop <transfer>  # stops master after transfer completes

+Can master be made to stop when the shell that launched it exits?

+## Discovery

+How does a client discover that there's a master present to be used?
+The presence of a named pipe?
+And environment variable?
+An explicit command line option?

+curlrc can be used to transparently cause the master to be used.

 ## Prerequisites

 This feature will be better if the master process can handle [parallel transfers](curl-tool-parallel-transfers) so that there can be more than one client process simultaneously using a single master process.